ecmwf/ecflow/docs/client_api/command_internals.rst

    * - ``ECF_TIMEOUT``
      - Maximum time, in seconds, for the client to deliver a message to the server; default is 24 hours.
+   * - ``ECF_ZOMBIE_TIMEOUT``
+     - Maximum time, in seconds, for a task command flagged as a zombie to keep retrying; default is 12 hours.
+The ``ECF_TIMEOUT`` limit still applies, so the effective limit is the smaller of the two.
+   * - ``ECF_CONNECT_TIMEOUT``
+     - Maximum time, in seconds, to establish a connection with the server; default is 0, meaning that the timeout is taken from the command being executed.
    * - ``ECF_DENIED``
      - Lets the task exit with an error on connection failure, instead of waiting for ``ECF_TIMEOUT``.
    * - ``NO_ECF``